mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Fault Tolerance and Data Replication.
+Fault-tolerance is the ability of a system to continue to run when a component of the system
+(such as a server node, disk, ...) fails.

 HDFS is designed to reliably store very large files across machines in a large cluster.
 It stores each file as a sequence of blocks; all blocks in a file except the last block are the same size.
 The blocks of a file are replicated for fault tolerance.

 Block size can be configured.
 For example, let block size to be 512MB.
 Now, let's place a file (sample.txt) of 1800MB in HDFS:

 	1800MB = 512MB (Block-1) + 512MB (Block-2) + 512MB (Block-3) + 264MB (Block-4)
 	Lets denote